isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-25-post-Publication of Singapore's Risk Assessments and National Strategies.md

 and understanding your ML/TF/PF risks, assessing your AML/CFT/CPF controls and enhance your controls as appropriate.)</p>
 <h5><strong>PF NRA and CPF Strategy</strong></h5>
-<p>3 Singapore’s PF NRA and CPF Strategy consolidates the PF risks observed
+<p>Singapore’s PF NRA and CPF Strategy consolidates the PF risks observed
 by Singapore authorities, private sector players and foreign experts – recognising that Singapore’s status as an international financial centre and key trading and transhipment hub makes us susceptible to PF risks.</p>
-<p>4 Amongst other things, Singapore authorities have observed the <strong>misuse of legal persons</strong> for
+<p>Amongst other things, Singapore authorities have observed the <strong>misuse of legal persons</strong> for
 PF purposes, such as the:</p>
 <p>i.
 Use of Singapore operating companies, including those which are long-established,
 to trade with sanctioned entities with <strong>transactions layered</strong> through